 The truth about the medical marijuana program in the United Kingdom

-Well, while it is true that Sajid Javid authorised doctors who are on the General Medical Council’s specialist register to prescribe medicinal marijuana products nearly a year ago, and while, on the 31st of October, 2018, the NHS provided new guidance for the medicinal use of cannabis-based products in the United Kingdom, the NHS Business Services Authority reported that there have been fewer than 10 NHS prescriptions for cannabis-based products for medicinal use since then.
+Well, while it is true that Sajid Javid authorised doctors who are on the General Medical Council’s specialist register to prescribe medicinal marijuana products, and while, on the 31st of October, 2018, the NHS provided new guidance for the medicinal use of cannabis-based products in the United Kingdom, the NHS Business Services Authority reported that there have been fewer than 10 NHS prescriptions for cannabis-based products for medicinal use since then.

 Cam Battley, the chief corporate officer of the Canada-based company Aurora Cannabis, which is the world’s largest medicinal cannabis company, said that the UK was failing patients.